 So what’s the secret to not losing money?

-What is the hardest decision you have had to make since you started investing?
+What’s the hardest decision you’ve had to make since you started investing

-How do you feel about your investment position today?
+How do you feel about your current position generally?

 What will you tell a beginner about investment?